canonical/microcloud/doc/how-to/ovn_underlay.md

            # `X` should be a number between 2 and 254, different for each VM
            ip addr add 10.0.1.X/24 dev enp7s0

-1. Now, you can start the MicroCloud initialisation process and provide the subnets you noted down when asked for the OVN underlay.
+1. Now, you can start the MicroCloud initialization process and provide the subnets you noted down when asked for the OVN underlay.
 1. We will use `ovnbr0` for the OVN underlay traffic.
 In a production setup, you'd choose the fast subnet for this traffic:

            Configure dedicated underlay networking? (yes/no) [default=no]: yes